dinguskhan0/aaa-lang/README.md

 ```
 wow! so complex

-you can run a program file with this using
+you can run a program file (literally just a file with text in it) with ./aaa using
 ```console
 ./aaa <path-to-file>
 ```